19 Adventurous Things to do in Riviera Maya, Mexico

 If you’re looking for a break from days at the beach, exploring this ruin is a great alternative!

-From the entrance of the ruins, you can opt to take a tuk-tuk of sorts (man-powered bicycle), or hike a short distance to get to the pyramid, where you’ll walk through trees, see more ruins, and get to go through shortcuts available only to those who choose to walk.
+From the entrance of the ruins, you can opt to take a tuk-tuk of sorts (man-powered bicycle) or hike a short distance to get to the pyramid, where you’ll walk through trees, see more ruins, and get to go through shortcuts available only to those who choose to walk.

 13. Kick Back at a Beach Club

 One of the most alluring aspects of the Riviera Maya is the incredible beaches.
-Instead of being on the go all the time, consider taking an afternoon (or two!) to lay back and relax and soak in the gorgeous scenery.
+Instead of being on the go all the time, consider taking an afternoon (or two!) to lie back and relax and soak in the gorgeous scenery.

-The plethora of beach clubs in the area make a lazy day of sunbathing easy to accomplish.
 If you’re in Tulum, check out this guide to Tulum’s Beach Clubs to find one that suits your tastes.

-There are tons of beach clubs in Playa del Carmen also.
-Again, you’ll have to poke around to determine which has the right vibe.
-I like INTI Beach for it’s cocktail menu and trendy feel, but Mamita’s is a good option if you’re looking for more of a party.
+I like INTI Beach for its cocktail menu and trendy feel, but Mamita’s is a great option if you’re looking for more of a party on the beach.

 14. Botanical Garden in Puerto Morelos

-If you’re interested in nature experiences, make a visit to the Jardín Botanico Dr. Alfredo Barrera Marin (yep, it’s a mouthful).
-Located just outside of Puerto Morelos, the garden is easy to get to via colectivo.
+If you’re interested in nature experiences, visit the Jardín Botanico Dr. Alfredo Barrera Marin (yep, it’s a mouthful).

 Wander the garden paths and admire the native foliage.
 There are some interpretive signs, but a base knowledge of plants will help you understand what you’re looking at.

-Though, even if you don’t know what the plants are called (I didn’t) you will still appreciate their beauty!
+Though, even if you don’t know what the plants are called (I didn’t), you will still appreciate their beauty!

 You’ll also spot plenty of lizards and bird species.
-If you’re lucky you can spot the resident group of howler monkeys, which is pretty exciting!
+If you’re lucky, you can spot the resident group of howler monkeys, which is pretty exciting!

 View a replica of a traditional Maya homestead, learn about how rubber was historically harvested in the region, and (if you dare) climb a viewing tower to take in the view of the mangroves beyond the gardens.

-After your visit to the garden, head into Puerto Morelos to wander the malecon and grab a delicious seafood lunch!
+After your visit to the garden, head into Puerto Morelos to wander the malecón and grab a delicious seafood lunch!

 15. Swim in a Cenote

-Cenotes are one of the most popular attractions within the Riviera Maya.
 These swimming spots are the result of sinkholes forming in the porous limestone bedrock of the region and revealing underground rivers.

-There are thousands of cenotes throughout the Yucatán peninsula and each of them is unique.
 Some are fully exposed to the sky above, while others have more of a cave feel.
 Some cenotes are deep enough to Scuba dive, while others are better for just swimming.

 The water in cenotes is usually quite cool because it comes from underground, so they make for a refreshing place to swim.

 Most cenotes have entrance fees, and the fees vary depending on the amenities provided and how developed the cenote is.
-You may pay anywhere from 30 to 300 pesos in admission.

 16. Take a Snorkeling Tour

-With dreamy, warm, crystalline water the Riviera Maya is an enticing snorkeling destination.
-Hop on a tour from Cancun, Playa del Carmen, Puerto Morelos, Cozumel, or anywhere else you can find a boat!
+Hop on one of many snorkeling tours in the Riviera Maya that depart from either Cancun, Playa del Carmen, Puerto Morelos, Cozumel, or anywhere else you can find a boat!

-Beneath the surface you’ll encounter colorful tropical fish, sea turtles, reef sharks, whale sharks, and so much more!
-And, if you really love snorkeling, take multiple tours that head to different destinations just so you can experience a variety of different underwater settings!
+If you really love snorkeling, take multiple tours that head to different destinations just so you can experience various different underwater settings!

 17. Dive the Palancar Reef

 The Palancar Reef is one of the largest coral reefs in the world.
 Naturally, it’s a bucket list destination for many divers.
-If you’re curious about diving in the Riviera Maya, this is one of the most popular spots to visit on your dive.

 The reef sits just off the coast of Cozumel, but there are dive excursions to the Palancar Reef that leave from Playa del Carmen every day.
-Again, Phantom Divers is the company I recommend, but there are many reputable tour operators to choose from.

 18. Visit an Underwater Art Museum

-Definitely one of the most offbeat things to do in Riviera Maya, MUSA (Museo Subacuatico de Arte) is an underwater art installation that you can visit via a snorkeling or diving tour from Cancun or Isla Mujeres.
+Definitely one of the most offbeat things to do in Riviera Maya, MUSA (Museo Subacuatico de Arte) is an underwater art installation that you can visit via a MUSA snorkeling or diving tour from Cancun or Isla Mujeres.

-According to their website, MUSA was created to “counteract the effects of climate change on our oceans and reef systems.”
 The idea is ultimately to help draw visitors to the art installation and away from the sensitive reefs in the region, which have been harmed over time due to climate change and tourism.

 The museum also offers a new habitat for sea creatures to inhabit, and in turn, visitors have a chance to spot sea life in a less delicate environment.

-Check reviews of MUSA tours on Trip Advisor!
+Check reviews of MUSA tours onTripAdvisor!!

 19. Experience the nightlife in Cancun

 In Cancun, the fun doesn’t stop when the sun goes down.
-There are all kinds of incredible things to do in Cancun at night.
-From dancing the night away in one of the many nightclubs to enjoying a sunset cruise, enjoying an evening food tour, or partying on a Xochimilco-inspired gondola!
+There are all kinds of incredible things to do in Cancun.

 So, if you’re visiting Cancun, don’t skip your afternoon siesta because you’ll need to recoup some energy to avoid missing out on all the fun evening activities!